 Similarly, among patients studied, BurstDR stimulation was preferred to traditional stimulators.¹ ² It was also shown to improve patients’ ability to perform everyday activities while reducing the emotional suffering associated with pain.

 Is BurstDR Right for Me:

 To find out for certain if BurstDR stimulation is the right option for you, St. Jude offers a temporary system – typically lasting three to five days.
 Before committing to an implanted system, some patients prefer to see how the external generator will help with their pain.

 During the evaluation period, patients should assess the following:

 - Does it improve your ability to perform daily activities?

 - Does it improve your sleeping habits?

-If you think this option is right for you, contact us at 201.729.0001.
 Our staff at Metropolitan Pain Consultants looks forward to hearing from you and discussing spinal cord stimulator options with you.
 We offer weekday and weekend appointments.
 Our conveniently located clinics can be found in West Orange, Aberdeen, and Lyndhurst.